Call us0333 370 4333

 • being requested to take part in an identification process.

-Once you have been contacted by the police, the Team at Kangs Solicitors will make arrangements for the voluntary police interview and will seek Pre-interview disclosure for discussion with you.
+Once you have been contacted by the police, the team at KANGS will make arrangements for the voluntary police interview and will seek Pre-interview disclosure for discussion with you.

 Our Team has considerable experience in assisting clients in these difficult situations and guiding and supporting them.